jonathanong/osx-webdev-setup/README.md

 The new default shell in macOS is `zsh`.
 Create and update your profile at `~/.zshrc`.
+You may also want to `brew install zsh-completions zsh-autosuggestions`.

 ## XCode Command Line Tools